Youtmax654/floppy-bird/README.md

   Using a golden apple makes you invincible and allows you to cross a pipe without dying.
 You can stack up to 3 golden apples.
 </p>

 ### Cherries (Mallus)
 <p align="left">
   <img src="https://github.com/Youtmax654/octet-escape/assets/59399621/bbd35c2e-df1e-4854-9a13-2e687e94e07a" alt="Cherries Mallus" width="50" align="left" />
-  If you touch the cherries, you will jump higher for 5 sec.
+  If you pick up cherries, you turn red from bitterness and you will jump higher for 5 sec.
 </p>